mdda/mdda.github.io/_posts/AI/2014-09-29-Harpur-thesis.md

 * Very interesting biological comparison, connecting the feedback idea embedded in the REC network with the early visual system in mammals (apparently there are 10-100 times more feedback connections than forward directed ones in the visual system)

+* Wasn't clustering meant to be a topic?
+The topographic mapping idea is outlined, but doesn't appear to have been explored

+Overall, the REC network described seems to be 'well founded' on a theoretical (and biological) basis.
+The applications of Chapter 7 are surprisingly prescient of the applications that would become practicable (with deeper networks, built on convolutional input layers) a decade later.

+But I get the feeling that there's another step or two of 'principled development' that would have been a win instead of the ad-hoc application to toy problems in Chapter 6.